Frustration mounts in Uvalde over shifting narratives about school shooting. State senator says lack of clarity could hinder future safety measures - KESQ

 On its website, Daniel Defense said it will “cooperate with all federal, state, and local law enforcement authorities in their investigations,” referring to the Uvalde shooting as an “act of evil.”

 In February, the families of five children and four adults killed in the 2012 Sandy Hook Elementary School shooting reached a $73 million settlement with the gun manufacturer Remington, which made the Bushmaster AR-15-style rifle used in the massacre.
-That shooting was the deadliest school shooting in the US that left 20 children and six adults dead in Newtown, Connecticut.
+That shooting, which left 20 children and six adults dead in Newtown, Connecticut, was the deadliest school shooting in the US.

 House hearing focuses on recent shootings